APantelides/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Herddit

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  A song sharing and rating application made for the music lovers.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Herddit is a platform where users can share songs they like with friends and the rest of the Herddit community.
+The community can upvote or downvote each submission.
+The songs will be listed in order of popularity, created date, and genre.

 ## Problem ##
   > Describe the problem your product solves.

+  New artists have a problem promoting their new songs.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Herddit allows fans and artists to post their favorite songs and expose them to the Herddit community for rating and general exposure.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "We play it, you rate it."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  It's very easy to get started!
+You don't even need an account!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I had never heard of Mouse Rat before but now I'm their biggest fan.
+Thanks Herddit!" -SomeGirl, 22, Cali

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  So what are you waiting for?!
+Go to our main page and start hearing, rating, and sharing!